1. Installing scikit-image#

 2.1.
 Build environment setup#

-you should set up a Python development environment tailored for scikit-image.
+Set up a Python development environment tailored for scikit-image.

 Here we provide instructions for two popular environment managers: